 Toasted sesame seeds to taste

-Add shirataki to small pan of boiling, salted water.
-When water returns to boil, cook 1 minute.
+In small pan of boiling, salted water, boil shirataki on medium heat 1 minute.
 Drain.
 Line baking sheet with paper towels.
 Spread out shirataki to air-dry.
 Cut strands into manageable lengths.

 In small bowl, stir together sake, soy sauce, sugar and shichimi togarashi.